Skip to main content

 Refine answer quality

 Scaffolding gives you a baseline MDL.
-This recipe is how you close the loop — bring in the business meaning that lives outside the database, store proven examples, and let the agent compound from every confirmed answer.
+This recipe is how you close the loop.
+Bring in the business meaning that lives outside the database, store proven examples, and let the agent compound from every confirmed answer.
+It is the hands-on version of the Know beat: richer knowledge here means more trustworthy BI downstream.

 What you'll end up with

-• A memory index over MDL + instructions so agents retrieve relevant context per question
+• A memory index over MDL + knowledge/ so agents retrieve relevant context per question

 • An agent that gets better at your business each time someone confirms an answer